-Support Information: You may provide information to us via a support request submitted through the Websites.
+Support Information: You may provide information to us via a support request submitted through the Services.
 We will use this information to assist you with your support request and may maintain this information to assist you or other users with support requests.
 Please do not submit any information to us via a support submission, including confidential or sensitive information that you do not wish for Barnes & Thornburg or our service providers to have access to or use in the future.
 We process your information in this instance on the basis of legitimate interests to provide the support requested.

 Information We Collect Automatically:

 We use automatic data collection and analytics technologies to collect aggregate and user-specific information about your equipment, domain name, patterns of use, communication data and the resources that you access and use on the Services, including your IP address, unique identifiers, log files, browsing and navigation patterns.
 This information is used to improve our Services.

 Analytics Information: We use data analytics to ensure site functionality and improve the Services.
 We use mobile analytics software to allow us to understand the functionality of the Services on your mobile device.
 This software may record information such as how often you use the Services, what happens within the Services, aggregated usage, performance data, app errors and debugging information, and where the Services were downloaded from.
 We do not link the information we store within the analytics software to any Personal Information that you submit within the mobile application.

 We collect Analytics Information either directly or through third parties acting on our behalf.
 For example, Google Analytics is one of the providers we use to collect Analytics Information.
 These data analytics and online advertising providers may combine and use data collected through your use of the Site with data they collect over time and across different websites for their own purposes.
 You can learn about how Google collects and processes data at https://policies.google.com/technologies/partner-sites.
 You can learn about the controls Google offers to manage the collection and use of your information at https://policies.google.com/privacy.
 We recommend that you review these other entities’ privacy policies.